dcfidalgo/slurm_sweeps/README.md

   </a>
 </p>

-The main idea is to provide a lightweight [ASHA implementation](https://arxiv.org/abs/1810.05934) for [SLURM clusters](https://slurm.schedmd.com/overview.html) that is fully compatible with [pytorch-lightning's ddp](https://lightning.ai/docs/pytorch/stable/accelerators/gpu_intermediate.html#distributed-data-parallel).
+The main motivation was to provide a lightweight [ASHA implementation](https://arxiv.org/abs/1810.05934) for [SLURM clusters](https://slurm.schedmd.com/overview.html) that is fully compatible with [pytorch-lightning's ddp](https://lightning.ai/docs/pytorch/stable/accelerators/gpu_intermediate.html#distributed-data-parallel).